ascyrax/codedamn_pg/README.md

    NOTE: YOU MUST DO yarn dev --host instead of just yarn dev.
 Reason is the usage of docker containers & how they expose their ports on the host.

+   YOU MIGHT NEED TO REFRESH THE PREVIEW SECTION (ONLY) TO SEE THE LIVE REACT APP.

 ### Troubleshooting

 - **Docker Containers Not Starting**: Ensure Docker is running and that you have the necessary permissions to start containers.